Valentine's Day: Dads and Daughters

 But she offers this bit of hope, telling Dad the new man in his daughter’s life "will never replace you in her heart, because you were there first. … and that’s the ultimate reward for being a good dad."

-Lee McCracken is an associate editor for Charlotte Parent magazine.
+Lee McCracken author, freelance writer and former associate editor for Charlotte Parent magazine.